AnnaJouppi/SarjaPurkki/README.md

 # SarjaPurkki 📺

+## Introduction 🧾
 A full-stack application that allows users to search for information about TV shows and actors, as well as other contributors to the series.
-It uses the TV Maze API to retrieve data.
+It uses the [TV Maze API](https://www.tvmaze.com/api) to retrieve data.

 **Technologies used:** HTML, CSS, JavaScript, Node.js